|Waukesha Freeman 02/26/2015|

-Located in the charming historic downtown district of Waukesha, Wisconsin, the museum shares the hometown of music legend Les Paul.
-Our new permanent exhibit in his honor Les Paul: The Wizard of Waukesha debuted on the anniversary of his 98th birthday June 9, 2013.
-No other town in the world could be a better fit to present this tribute to Les Paul and create such a strong connection between Wisconsin and world-class talent.
+Located in the historic downtown district of Waukesha, Wisconsin, the the hometown of famous music legend Les Paul.
+No other location in the world could be a better fit to present this tribute to Les Paul and create such a strong connection between Wisconsin and world-class talent.
 See Les’ personal guitars, tribute jackets, recording equipment, trophies and awards, and much more!
 Enjoy viewing Les perform throughout his career, including several clips with Mary Ford.
 Play examples of his guitar inventions, and even touch Les Paul’s handprints!

 A dynamic cultural resource and premier destination point for the region.